Quantum gravity with purely virtual particles from asymptotically local quantum field theory: Asymptotically local quantum gravity

 The AL-QG theory (\ref{sc2}) is unitary, and so is its local limit, which is, by construction, the PVP-QG theory of quantum gravity described by the action (\ref{sew}), with $\chi _{\mu \nu }$ treated as a PVP.
 Given that ( \ref{sew}) is renormalizable, although not manifestly, it is mandatory to inquire whether AL-QG is also renormalizable or not.

 The nonlocal theories of the literature \cite{kuzmin,Tomboulis,Modesto} are super-renormalizable.
-Unfortunately, their renormalization properties do not extend to (\ref{SQG}), which is strictly renormalizable \cite{Lanza}.
+Unfortunately, their renormalization properties do not extend to nonlocal deformations of strictly renormalizable theories, such as (\ref{SQG}) \cite{Lanza}.
 In view of this, AL-QG is not expected to be renormalizable either.
 For the reasons that we explain below, we do not think that this is a serious liability.

 Although PVP-QG is unique \cite{LWgrav}, the nonlocal extension PVP-QG $ \rightarrow $ AL-QG is not.
-Any entire function like those considered in the literature \cite{kuzmin,Tomboulis,Modesto} can be used for $h$ inside the second option for the function $Q$ of (\ref{Q}).
+Any entire function like those considered in the literature \cite{kuzmin,Tomboulis,Modesto} can be used for $h$ inside the second option for the function $Q$ in (\ref{Q}).
 This leads to an infinite arbitrariness.
 The arbitrariness likely turned on by renormalization, together with the one associated with the adjustments of the multi-threshold contributions mentioned in the previous section, is not worse than that.

 Moreover, the problem of arbitrariness is predicated on the assumption that the nonlocal theories are fundamental ones, but this is not what we claim here.
 We merely view AL-QFTs as tools to move beyond common frameworks in quantum field theory.